Connie B Burkhart ~ Renaissance Woman

 Come enjoy this conference center in the high desert of Northern New Mexico.
 Register early for workshops and enjoy the pleasure of 'unplugging' and have an adventure in a breathtakingly beautiful place where the red rocks glow in the evening sun.

-Click the link below for more information and registration information:
+Click the link below for more information on cost and registration:

-Come and experience this unique jam with the land as we hike and explore rare sites of Ghost Ranch and the surrounding area.
-We will hit the trail and walk into the stories of the land with history, geology and archaeology that make this region so unparalleled.
-Join this signature experience at a Magic Place!
-Register
+Come experience this unique ‘Jam with the Land’ as we hike and explore rare areas of Ghost Ranch and the surrounding area.
+We will hit the trail and walk into the stories of the land with history, geology and archaeology.
+This signature event held during Blue Grass Camp includes a concert at the end of the week!

 Join our ‘welding-in-the-round’ community and experience the thrill of metal art welding surrounded by the incredible beauty of Ghost Ranch.
 Learn Gas and MIG welding, plasma cutting and more to create pieces using our scrap metal pile.
 All materials are provided.
 Open to all levels 15 years old and up.

-Join me during Masters Week at Ghost Ranch for this new workshop for women only.
+Join me at Ghost Ranch for this popular metal work program for women only.
 Learn the basics of oxy acetylene welding, plasma cutting and using some power tools to create art that speaks to the soul.
 We will focus on smaller projects using our scrap metal pile and other mixed media items.
 See welcome letter

 Welcome Letter, Items to Bring and Sample Itinerary.

-Hello and welome to ‘Hiking the Harmonies of the Land’.
+Hello and welome to ‘Hiking the Harmonies’.
 My name is Connie B Burkhart and I am thrilled to have you join me for this unique experience as we hike and explore the heart and soul of Ghost Ranch.
-With over 25 years of instructing various workshops at Ghost Ranch and decades of leading wilderness/archaeology/geology expeditions with other organizations through the 4-corners region, I am excited to have the opportunity to share this amazing location in the high desert of northern New Mexico with you.
+With over 28 years of instructing various workshops at Ghost Ranch and decades of leading wilderness/archaeology/geology expeditions with other organizations through the 4-corners region, I am excited to have the opportunity to share this amazing location in the high desert of northern New Mexico with you.
 Ghost Ranch is indeed a place that begs for exploration, so here we go!

-This workshop will be a blend of hiking, stories of the land and it’s people, a campfire, a visit to the museums at the ranch, and adventure through exploration of rare sites of Ghost Ranch and the surrounding area.
+This workshop will be a blend of hiking, stories of the land and it’s people and adventure through exploration of rare sites of Ghost Ranch and the surrounding area.

 Time will be given to find quiet space in the wilderness, where the experience is often more about the journey rather than the destination we are heading toward.
 There will be time to breathe and sit in silence to hear the songs of the desert on the wind.
 We will pay attention to the ancient stories of the land and people and there will be opportunities to explore and discover the treasures of this land, possibly finding fossils or artifacts that speak of ancient days.